 Other advice on keeping observations low-inference from “Video in Teacher Learning” includes recording only what is observable, using highly descriptive and specific language, and including exact counts of events or actions you observe.
 Observe jargon-free and factually.

-The following feedback examples show the difference between low-inference and high-inference observations within specific scenarios.
+The following classroom observation examples show the difference between low-inference and high-inference observations within specific scenarios.

 “The lesson pace was too slow.”